davidmcclure/twitter-ext/README.md

 - All of the Spark executables are available globally.
 Eg, to get a Spark shell, just run `pyspark`, which will automatically run under the IPython interpreter installed via the project dependencies.

-- Run jobs with `spark-submit twitter/jobs/<name>.py`.
+- Run jobs with `spark-submit cortico_data/jobs/<name>.py`.
 To pass custom arguments to the jobs, use `--` to mark the beginning of the arg string (an IPython [quirk](https://stackoverflow.com/a/22632197)), and then pass arguments in the normal way.
 Eg, if we had some Gnip data in `./data/gnip`, to ingest the Tweets:

-    `spark-submit twitter/jobs/load_tweets.py -- --src /data/gnip`
+    `spark-submit cortico_data/jobs/load_tweets.py -- --src /data/gnip`

 - The code abstracts over the differences between reading / writing data from the local filesystem versus S3.
 This makes it easy to test on small samples of data on the local disk, and then scale up to very large inputs without changing the code.
 Eg, you could also just pass in an S3 key (using the `s3a` protocol), and the code will automatically detect the S3 path and act accordingly.

-    `spark-submit twitter/jobs/load_tweets.py -- --src s3a://bucket/twitter`
+    `spark-submit cortico_data/jobs/load_tweets.py -- --src s3a://bucket/twitter`

-  To get this functionality with new jobs, use the `twitter.fs` module when listing / reading files.
+  To get this functionality with new jobs, use the `cortico_data.fs` module when listing / reading files.

     ```python
-    from twitter import fs
+    from cortico_data import fs

     # List files.
-    paths = fs.list('s3a://bucket/twitter')
+    paths = fs.scan('s3a://bucket/twitter')
-    paths = fs.list('/local/dir')
+    paths = fs.scan('/local/dir')

     # Optionally, with a regex on the file name.
-    paths = fs.list('s3a://bucket/twitter', '\.json$')
+    paths = fs.scan('s3a://bucket/twitter', '\.json$')

     # Read bytes.
-    data = fs.list('s3a://bucket/twitter/05.json.gz')
+    data = fs.read('s3a://bucket/twitter/05.json.gz')
-    data = fs.list('/local/dir/05.json.gz')
+    data = fs.read('/local/dir/05.json.gz')
     ```

 ## Deploy cluster to EC2